KJWilliamson/kjwilliamson/README.md

 <hr>

-🔭 I’m currently working on IBM Pre-apprenticeship Learning path for Software Engineer
+🔭 I’m almost finished with the IBM Pre-apprenticeship Learning path for Software Engineer.
+Working on the Agile part of the pre-apprenticeship right now.
 <hr>

 Find me on the web 🌎